tomap/tpi2.eu/themes/minidyne/README.md

 ```

 You'll also need the following hexo plugins for this theme to work.
-Add them in the package.json:
+Add them in the package.json (they should alread be there, but just in case):
 ```json
 "dependencies": {
     "hexo-generator-archive": "^0.1.5",